-Molly fish are one of the most popular freshwater aquarium fish.
+Molly fish is one of the most popular freshwater aquarium fish.
 They’re hardy, colorful, and relatively easy to care for.
 It’s also worth noting that Mollies are simple to breed.

 If you have both male and female fish in your aquarium, then the molly will naturally spawn often – but not all of those babies grow up!
 If they live in the same tank, they will be eaten by other fish or even their parents.

-You need to know if your female molly is pregnant and when she will give birth so that you can prepare for the arrival of new baby fishes!
+You need to know if your female molly is pregnant and when she will give birth so that you can prepare for the arrival of new baby fish!

 But sometimes, it can be challenging to understand if a molly is pregnant, as they have a naturally prominent belly.
 This leaves many facing problems identifying whether or not they’re carrying new lives inside them!

 In this blog post, I’ll share some tips on how to tell if a molly is pregnant and what you should do if she is.
 Stay tuned!

 What Are The Signs Of A Pregnant Molly Fish?

 Molly fish are unique in the world of aquatic creatures because they give birth to live young, similar to guppies.
 Unlike most other fish species, mollies have something called “viviparity.”
 This means that males and females mate with each other and female mollies give birth to live young.

 When a female molly is pregnant, her organs and skin become thicker to protect the developing babies.
 She also experiences several changes in behavior that can help you detect whether they are pregnant!